-The Brihadisvara Temple in Thanjavur does not fall into this category.
-It is a living temple and it is as active as an ant hill from dawn until dusk.
+The Brihadisvara Temple in Thanjavur (Tanjore) is a living temple.
+It’s feels like a briskly busy ant hill from dawn until dusk.
 Not bad for a place that’s been open for business since 1010 C.E.

-The seventh largest Hindu temple in the world, Brihadisvara, which translates to “great lord – big Shiva temple,” is a vast 102,400 square metres.
-You could fit 19 NFL football fields inside.
 The Vimana (tower) over the sanctum sanctorum is 66 metres tall and made of solid granite.
-The fact that this was built between 1003 and 1010 by Raja Raja Chola of the Chola dynasty speaks to the mastery of early Dravidian architects.
+The fact it was built between 1003 and 1010 by Raja Raja Chola of the Chola dynasty speaks to the mastery of early Dravidian architects.

 This is a Shiva temple

-Beyond the people and the beauty of the pink rays of the setting sun hitting Brihadisvara’s pyramid-like Vimana, there is another memory that I will always retain from our visit here.
-It came from the ground up and is stored in every cell of my body.
+Beyond the people and the beauty of the pink rays of the setting sun hitting Brihadisvara’s pyramid-like Vimana, there is another memory that we’ll always retain from our visit here.
+It came from the ground up and is stored in every cell of our bodies.

-Pauli-Ann and I are both deeply grateful to our Travel XS guide Charles for making sure Brihadisvara was included in one of our visits to South India.
+We are deeply grateful to our Travel XS guide Charles for making sure Brihadisvara Temple in Thanjavur (Tanjore) was included in one of our visits to South India.
 We hope, if you go, you’ll find it as enjoyable as we did.

 Note: This is an unsponsored post based on an independent visit in 2014.